REACH Enrollment

 Insurance Changed or Ended

-If your insurance changes while taking a prescribed Reata medicine, you or your doctor should call REACH to provide the new insurance information as soon as it is available.
+If your insurance changes while taking your prescribed medicine, you or your doctor should call REACH to provide the new insurance information as soon as it is available.

 I no longer have healthcare/prescription drug insurance.
 How can REACH help?

-If you lose insurance coverage while taking a prescribed Reata medicine, call 1-844-98-REACH to speak with a Care Navigator to understand available options.
+If you lose insurance coverage while taking your prescribed medicine, call 1-844-987-3224 to speak with a Care Navigator to understand available options.

 It is your and your doctor’s responsibility to complete and submit all required forms and documentation to your healthcare/prescription drug insurance plan.
-Reata cannot guarantee the plan will cover any prescribed Reata medicine.
+Biogen cannot guarantee the plan will cover any prescribed medicine.